daniel-petrov/blackjack/README.md

 |__Winnings__|40.95%|42.58%|43.54%|43.21%|41.27%|37.41%|30.41%|

-This means that if the Player relies only on a max threshold, in the long run there is no chance to win the Dealer.
+If the logic in my coding is correct, this means that if the Player relies only on a max threshold, in the long run there is no chance to win the Dealer.
 In other words, this is not a winning strategy.

 The game could be played from command line by running ```game.py```